-Chelsea True is the founder of Joyful Mind Project, a 501(c)(3) nonprofit bringing mindfulness education to Sonoma County and the San Francisco Bay Area.
+Chelsea True is the founder of Joyful Mind Project, a 501(c)(3) nonprofit providing mindfulness education in the San Francisco Bay Area.

-Her work is featured in the book, Happy Teachers Change the World, by Thich Nhat Hanh and Katherine Weare, and she has enjoyed being an annual guest lecturer at Sonoma State University for the last three years.
+Her work is featured in the book, Happy Teachers Change the World, by Thich Nhat Hanh and Katherine Weare.

 You can learn about Chelsea's personal practice and experience as a Zen student here.